 Sometimes you want dessert but you don’t want it to be too full of sugar.
-I thought I would try making a sugar-free pavlova using sweetener instead of sugar, because on the latest WeightWatchers plan which I’m following at the moment, egg whites (and eggs) are now a zero-pointed food!
+I thought I would try making a sugar-free pavlova using sweetener instead of sugar, to have a dessert I can enjoy without guilt.

-So by swapping the sugar for granulated sweetener I thought I could make a summery light dessert which would be WeightWatchers friendly.
+By swapping the sugar for granulated sweetener I thought I could make a summery light dessert which would be perfect for a healthy eating plan as well.
 My sugar-free apricot pavlova was the delicious result.

 Making the most of the gorgeous summer fruit which is in season now, and using no-fat Greek yoghurt in place of double cream for the filling, this dessert deserves a place in your summer menu!

-To make the apricots soft and tender, I roasted them with a sprinkle of sugar over them.
+To make the apricots soft and tender, I roast them in the oven with a sprinkle of sugar over them.
 This makes them deepen in flavour.
-You can also drizzle over some honey before roasting if you want to make them even sweeter.

 The flowers I used to decorate were some basil herb flowers from my garden, they added a lovely herb flavour as well as a dash of colour.

-The texture of the meringue is not the same as a meringue made with sugar, it is softer.
-Because of this you need to make sure when you spread out your meringue on your lined baking sheet, that it is deep enough.
+Because of this you need to make sure when you spread out your meringue on your lined baking sheet, that the meringue is deep enough.

-I know some people find the taste of Greek yoghurt too sour, and if you do you can add a little vanilla extract if you like to tone it down.
+I know some people find the taste of Greek yoghurt too sour, and if you do you can add a little vanilla extract or honey if you like to tone it down.

-Finally, top the Greek yoghurt with the roasted apricots, then decorate with edible flowers, if using.
+Spoon the Greek yoghurt over your cooked pavlova, then top the Greek yoghurt with the roasted apricots, then decorate with edible flowers, if using.
 A pretty and light summer dessert which looks great!
-If you are counting the points then this is 4 Smartpoints for the entire pavlova, or 2 Smartpoints for half.

 - apricot and almond traybake